Microsoft/MCW-Big-Compute/Hands-on lab/HOL step-by-step - High Performance Computing.md

 Duration: 60 minutes

-In this exercise, you will resample video files in a scale-out way by using Azure Batch.
-While there are multiple ways to accomplish this in Azure Batch, in this exercise you will use Batch templates and files, which enable you to perform scale-out execution of command line executables (in this case FFmpeg) without having to write any code.
+In this exercise, you resample video files in a scale-out way by using Azure Batch.
+While there are multiple ways to accomplish this in Azure Batch, in this exercise you use Batch templates and files, which enable you to perform scale-out execution of command-line executables (in this case FFmpeg) without having to write any code.

 ### Task 1: Connect to Azure Batch with Batch Explorer